 The double Master program is addressed to dedicated and motivated students with very good course achievements, which are enrolled in the Master Materials Science course.
 Per year 5 positions are available.
 Acceptance via an admission process.
-Interested students can send, between October the 17th and November the 18th, an application to the dean of the study course in Stuttgart (Prof. Schmitz) who will make the selection.
+Interested students can send, between October the 17th and November the 18th, an application to the dean of the study course in Stuttgart (Prof. Grabowski) who will make the selection.
 The application documents should contain the bachelor certificate with the marks, a CV and a letter of motivation.

 Studying abroad: what opportunities does the University of Stuttgart has to offer?

 Are you interested in going on exchange for a semester or two?
 Or would you rather do some research or attend a language course?
 Have you ever thought of joining a Summer School or planned an internship abroad?
 Whatever you have in mind for your exchange, the International Office will help you make your stay abroad an unforgettable experience.
 The first step will be to sign up online for our information sessions at the International Office that are offered on a regular basis.
 We look forward to your registration!

 information sessions, partner universities, language requirements, application deadlines, scholarships

 Application and admission: how do I get a place at the University?